Shreyash1601/Block-Pe-Billing-Asset-Tracking-Application/README.md

 # Installation

 1.)
-Install NodeJS on your system and clone the repositoryh
+Install NodeJS on your system and clone the repository on your local system.

+2.) _STARTING FRONT-END ..._
+Navigate to block-pe front-end and type _npm install_ to install dependencies of front end Navigate to front-end folder by writing _cd block-pe front-end_